Baby Steps (manga): Florida Tennis Academy

-Also known as sou-chan is professional tennis player who was previously a member of the Southern tennis club same as Natsu, Maruo and Takuma.
+Also known as Sou-chan, is a professional tennis player who was previously a member of the Southern tennis club, same as Natsu, Maruo and Takuma.
 He was introduced to tennis by Nat-chan but quickly surpassed her and players of his age.
 Soji is in the same age as Eichiro.
-Currently is ranked Top 1 in Japan and is aiming for a Title of the best tennis player in the world.
+Currently ranked Top 1 in Japan and is aiming for the title of the best tennis player in the world.